 - Camp Boggy Creek: Located in Eustis, FL, this year-round, free camp works in association with the Hole in the Wall Gang Camp, and is open to children with cancer and blood disorders between the ages of 7 and 16, and their siblings

 When your child is diagnosed with sickle cell disease, your immediate concern is getting the best care available.
-At Nemours Children's Clinic, Orlando, that’s our concern, too.
+At Nemours Children's Specialty Care, Orlando, that’s our concern, too.
 Our board-certified pediatric hematology experts — doctors who treat blood disorders in children — are part of our Sickle Cell Program, and will use the latest advancements for sickle cell anemia treatment to care for your child’s blood disorder.

 What is Sickle Cell Disease?

 Sickle cell disease is a genetic disorder in which abnormally shaped red blood cells — that look like the letter “C” — get stuck and prevent oxygen from flowing through blood vessels in your child’s body.
 When this happens, it causes a lot of pain for children diagnosed with sickle cell disease, and can be harmful to other organs and tissues.

 Children diagnosed with sickle cell disease, inherited a sickle cell gene from both parents.
 However, if a child only inherits one gene, the child will not have the disease, but will carry the sickle cell trait.